Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The natural rock pools

-Experience ultimate relaxation in Oregon with a trip to one of its top hot springs.
-The turquoise pools of the natural rock Umpqua Hot Springs are the best place to get lost in nature and let your worries melt away.
+Experience ultimate relaxation at Umpqua Hot Springs.
+The turquoise pools are the best place to get lost in nature and let your worries melt away.

-A 0.8-mile hike brings visitors to cliffside geothermal pools only 75 miles from Crater Lake.
+A 0.8-mile hike brings visitors to cliffside geothermal pools in the middle of the Umpqua National Forest.
 Arrive in the early morning for a chance to experience uncrowded hot springs.

 Oregon Caves National Monument